ElliePHP/Routing/README.md

 ### Nested Groups

-Groups can be nested infinitely for complex structures:
+Groups can be nested for complex structures:

 ```php
 Router::group(['prefix' => '/api'], function () {